What to watch in Biden’s 1st State of the Union address - NewsBreak

 WHAT ABOUT THE FIRST LADY?

-Jill Biden will take her customary seat in the gallery overlooking the House chamber with a group of in-person guests that includes Oksana Markarova, Ukraine’s ambassador to the U.S.; Facebook whistleblower Frances Haugen; and Intel CEO Patrick Gelsinger.
+Jill Biden will take her customary seat in the gallery overlooking the House chamber.
+She brought virtual guests last year, but has yet to announce her plans for Tuesday.

 WHAT IS BIDEN’S HISTORY WITH THE STATE OF THE UNION?